 The 2022 Atlantic Hurricane Season is here, and the National Oceanic Atmospheric Administration (NOAA) is predicting an above-normal season.

 Being prepared can help you and your family minimize the impact of a storm, and the best time to start is BEFORE the threat is imminent.
 As part of our ongoing hurricane education, AARP Louisiana is connecting with community partners to bring you the latest information and resources to help you protect yourself and your family before, during, and after a storm.
-These live interviews provide a wealth of information to help guide you during this time.

 HERE ARE A FEW STEPS YOU CAN TAKE NOW TO GET PREPARED.